IQAndreas/markdown-licenses/gnu-lgpl-v3.0.md

 Corresponding Source.
     - **1)** Use a suitable shared library mechanism for linking with the Library.
-A suitable mechanism is one that **(a)** uses at run time a copy of the Library already present on the user's computer system, and **(b)** will operate properly with a modified version of the Library that is interface-compatible with the Linked Version.
+A suitable mechanism is one that **(a)** uses at run time a copy of the Library already present on the user’s computer system, and **(b)** will operate properly with a modified version of the Library that is interface-compatible with the Linked Version.